 1 person favorited this theater

 After just over a half century of operation the Pavilion Cinema closed on 5 April 1970 with “Invitation to a Gunfighter”, and was turned over to the inevitable bingo.
-It has now been gutted and transformed into office space.
+In September 1988 the front foyer of the building was badly damaged by fire.
+The building has now been gutted and transformed into office space.

 Just login to your account and subscribe to this theater.